FRANC: A Lightweight Framework for High-Quality Code Generation: Background

-\end{PythonSourceCode*} Since the previous suggestion is not the top one recommended generated by the model, we need a lightweight ranking system to address the quality issues of the generated suggestions.
-Thus, our goal is to show as the top suggestion to the user a source code that is vulnerability-free, smell-free code, and follows standard coding practices.
+When we inspect the remaining generated suggestions, we can see code snippets that are still functionally correct but that \textit{do not} contain a SQL Injection (or any other vulnerability).
+For instance, one of the lowest-ranked suggestions (shown as a callout Listing~\ref{lst:copilotVulnerability}) uses a parameterized query to avoid SQL injection vulnerability.
+Since this suggestion is not the top one recommended generated by the model as developers are biased towards the first suggestion they see \cite{barke2023grounded}, we need a lightweight ranking system to address the quality issues of the generated suggestions.
+Thus, our goal is \textbf{to show as the \emph{top suggestion} to the user a source code that is vulnerability-free, smell-free code, and follows standard coding practices.}